Devashish-Mishra-2003/ArtScope/README.md

 - No data is prefetched from other pages
 - Selection persists when navigating between pages
 - Custom selection uses a count-based strategy without storing other page rows
--
-This ensures compliance with the assignment rules.

 ---

 ## Project Structure (Simplified)
 ```bash
 src/